8char/laux-compiler/README.md

 Foo.Bar = () -> print(self) end -- Foo.Bar = function(self) print(self) end
 ```

-Thin arrow is essentially just a fat arrow, but it automatically adds self, just like : adds self automatically in contrast to . in default Lua.
+Thin arrow is essentially just a fat arrow, but it automatically adds self, just like: adds self automatically in contrast to <code>.</code> in default Lua.

 ## Decorators

 LAUX adds decorators which can mutate functions to allow for things such as deprecation, singeltons, registries, mixin functionality, memoization, validation, rate limiting, caching, authentication/authorization, logging, etc...
-_You can currently only have one decorator per function, however you can combine them in to one larger decorator_
+_You can currently only have one decorator per _function, however, you can_ combine them into one larger decorator_

 ```lua
 -- These deprecated functions can be defined in